Guy Learmonth

 Guy Learmonth (born 20 April 1992 in Berwick-upon-Tweed) is a Scottish and Great British athlete specialising in the 800 metres.
-His PB currently stands as 1:44.73 and he is the 3rd fastest Scottish 800m athlete of all time.
-Learmonth reached the final at the 2014 Commonwealth Games and the 2015 European Indoor Championships, finishing 6th in both.
-He was named the GB&NI captain for the European Indoor Championships in 2019.

-Guy has broken the Scottish 800m Junior Record 9 times and holds the English AAA U20 Indoor & BUCS Championship records.
+His personal best currently stands as 1:44.73 and he is the third fastest Scottish 800m athlete of all time.
+Learmonth reached the final at the 2014 Commonwealth Games, the 2015 European Indoor Championships and the 2022 World Athletics Indoor Championships, finishing sixth overall in all three.
+He was named the GB&NI captain for the European Indoor Championships in 2019 and also competed outdoors at the 2017 World Championships.
+He broke the Scottish 800m Junior Record 9 times, and holds the English AAA U20 Indoor & BUCS Championship records.

 Biography

+From Berwick-upon-Tweed, he has two siblings Jack and Max.
+Learmonth attended Longridge Towers School.
 Before turning to athletics at age 17, Learmonth practised rugby for the Border Reivers.

-Learmonth holds a Sports Management degree from Loughborough University and in 2021 completed an Diploma in Egyptology (Distinction).
+Learmonth holds a Sports Management degree from Loughborough University and in 2021 completed a Diploma in Egyptology (Distinction).
+He trained as a member of Lasswade AC and was coached by Henry Gray who came out of retirement to coach him when Learmonth was a teenager.
+His brother Jack later also acted as his coach, as did Rob Denmark.

 Athletics career

+Early career: Commonwealth Games debut

 Guy Learmonth's first major athletics competition was the 2011 European Athletics Junior Championships.
 He competed in the 800 metres event, winning his heat.
 In his semi-final, he finished fifth.
 He also competed at the BUCS Indoor Championships that year, winning the 800 metres by over a second and setting a new championships best performance.
 He won his first national senior medal in 2011, taking a bronze at the British Indoor Athletics Championships.
 It would be the first of 13 National Indoor medals.

 In 2012, he competed at his first Diamond League meeting at the Bislett Games in Oslo, setting a new personal best in the 800 metres finishing second.
 He also retained his 800 metres title in 2012 at the BUCS Indoor Championships, winning by over a second, like the previous year.
 On his debut at the BUCS Outdoor Championships he won gold in the 800 metres, in a competition that took place at the Olympic Stadium.
 He improved on his result from the 2011 British Indoor Championships by winning a silver medal in 2012 championships in the 800 metres at the EIS Sheffield.

 In 2013, he chose not to defend his 800 metres titles at either the indoor or outdoor BUCS Championships, and attempted the 1500 metres at the outdoor championships, the only times he raced over the distance that year.
 He won both his heat and his semi-final, but finished a tenth of a second outside the medals, in fourth place.
 He competed in the British Indoor Championships, winning a bronze medal.